 The board holds annual review and budget meetings to review the successes and problem areas of each year.
 We also hold an annual vendor meeting where vendors share feedback, ideas and reviews.

-Vendor revenue and EBT spending figures are also collected for each week to give an idea of market attendance, as well as trends and changes from year to year.
+Vendor revenue and EBT spending are also collected to give an idea of market attendance.

 3. Summarize or attach program and or service assessments conducted in the past two years.